Charlie Fairhead: Development

-He is described by the BBC as "the lynchpin of Holby's Emergency Department. [...] an indispensable, trustworthy and a diplomatic member of the team."
+He is described by the BBC as "the lynchpin of Holby's Emergency Department. [...] an indispensable, trustworthy and diplomatic member of the team."
 Series producer Oliver Kent has described Charlie as "by far our most important character" and "absolutely core to the show's success".
 In 2012, Inside Soap described Charlie and Tess as 'the mum and dad of Casualty'.

-Current producer Nikki Wilson talked about the importance of Charlie and Tess saying, "I think it's really crucial that we keep them around.
+Producer Nikki Wilson talked about the importance of Charlie and Tess saying, "I think we must keep them around.
 Charlie has been in the show for nearly 30 years, and he's such an iconic character.
 It's fantastic he's still here.
-His relationship with Tess is quite important - as you say, they're like the parents of the whole department - so long may it continue."
+His relationship with Tess is quite important – as you say, they're like the parents of the whole department – so long may it continue."
 In 2014, series producer, Erika Hossington spoke to Digital Spy about the show's plans for Charlie, saying, "We've got a small story that will show in the first third of series 29.
 However, we've also got bigger plans for him, which will begin in the final third of series 29 and continue towards the thirtieth anniversary."
-She continued to say how Charlie will be "centre of the thirtieth anniversary" and "in order for that to be impactful, they have to really build up to that".
+She continued to say how Charlie will be the "centre of the thirtieth anniversary" and "for that to be impactful, they have to build up to that".
 "Charlie's older fans will have complete satisfaction.
 I think Charlie is the heart of the show and should always be central, hence why he is going there."

 Reception

 In August 2017, Thompson was long-listed for "Best Drama Star" at the Inside Soap Awards, while Charlie's wedding to Duffy was long-listed for "Best Drama Storyline."
 Both nominations made the viewer-voted shortlist, but Thompson did not win any awards.
 Charlie and Duffy's partnership was nominated for "Best Soap Couple" at the 2018 Digital Spy Reader Awards.
 They came in tenth place with 3.8% of the total votes.

+In the 1996 book The Guinness Book of Classic British TV, it was noted that "Thompson has created a character who has been described as television's first 'new man'."
+They added that via his range of storylines, Charlie "has been through hell and back."